Skip to main content

 • “Her run-in with Bergie and the dialogue during that encounter almost made me cry; I love her so much.”

-• “I’m so surprised this game is not more popular than it currently is; it is deserving of so much more, and the passion that was poured into this from the development team is heartfelt.”
+• “I’m so surprised this game is not more popular than it currently is; it is deserving of so much more, and the passion poured into this from the development team is heartfelt.”

 • “Every detail, from ambient environmental sounds to the stirring musical score, adds immersion and emotional weight.”